Mengchu Zhou: Career

-In 2000, Zhou joined the faculty of New Jersey Institute of Technology where in 2013, Zhou became a Distinguished Professor at The Helen and John C. Hartmann Department of Electrical and Computer Engineering at the New Jersey Institute of Technology.
-There, he serves as researcher of Petri Nets and their applications, Director of the M.S.
-Program in Power and Energy Systems, Director of the M.S.
-Program in Computer Engineering, Director of Discrete Event Systems Laboratory, Director of CRRC-ZIC Laboratory for Rail System Network and Information Technologies, and Area Coordinator of Intelligent Systems.
-Previous to his career as professor, Zhou worked at Beijing Institute of Computer Applications, where he was an assistant engineer responsible for the development of CAD/CAM for vehicles.
+In 2000, Zhou joined the faculty of New Jersey Institute of Technology where in 2013, Zhou became a distinguished professor at The Helen and John C. Hartmann Department of Electrical and Computer Engineering at the New Jersey Institute of Technology.
+There, he serves as researcher of Petri Nets and their applications, director of the M.S.
+Program in Power and Energy Systems, director of the M.S.
+Program in Computer Engineering, director of Discrete Event Systems Laboratory, director of CRRC-ZIC Laboratory for Rail System Network and Information Technologies, and area coordinator of Intelligent Systems.
+Previous to his career as a professor, Zhou worked at Beijing Institute of Computer Applications, where he was an assistant engineer responsible for the development of CAD/CAM for vehicles.

 Significant contributions

-Petri nets are a modeling tool playing the same role in event- driven systems as the differential/difference equations in continuous dynamic systems.
+Petri nets are a modeling tool playing the same role in event-driven systems as the differential/difference equations in continuous dynamic systems.
 As the size and complexity of automated systems increase, ad hoc methods lose their effectiveness, and a strong need arises for systematic methods of analysis and design.
 Zhou's work is about such methods - including their modeling, analysis, and synthesis of various automated systems.

 In 1991, Zhou provided the theoretical basis for Petri net synthesis methods that model systems with shared resources.
 He formulated two new resource- sharing concepts: parallel mutual exclusion (PME) and sequential mutual exclusion (SME).
 PME models a resource shared by distinct independent processes.
 SME is a sequential composition of PMEs, modeling a resource shared by sequentially related processes.
 Zhou derived the conditions under which a net containing such structures will not have a total system shut down (deadlock).
 His approach enabled flexible design of systems that met constraints, and optimized performance.
 The synthesized models could be converted to supervisory controllers for automated systems.
 To simplify the optimal control design for any given automated system, his work invented the elementary and dependent siphons of Petri nets - important structural objects for characterizing deadlocks.
 He also invented several deadlock control methods for automated systems.
 Their use reduced the structural complexity of supervisory controllers - - they became linear with respect to system size.
 For certain systems, optimal controllers were developed with polynomially complex algorithms, thereby allowing for the first time, on- line deployment of optimal control methods.
 Thousands of researchers and engineers use his methods in various applications for automated system design, analysis, and control.
 Factories which use Zhou’s methods are thereby able to both prevent deadlock and simultaneously operate at maximum productivity - a rare combination in complex automated systems.